PolygenceJustinZ/BSE_Template_Portfolio/index.md

 <!--
 The image of myself and my completed project will come in the future.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

--->
+For your final milestone, explain the outcome of your project.
+Key details to include are:
+- What you've accomplished since your previous milestone
+- What your biggest challenges and triumphs were at BSE
+- A summary of key topics you learned about
+- What you hope to learn in the future after everything you've learned at BSE -->

 <img src="assets/css/Justin_Z.JPG" width="450" height="600">